Illyrian religion: Deities by region

 The study in the field of Illyrian religion is in several cases insufficient for a description even at the level of basic attributes of individual deities.
 The Illyrian Sun-deity, which was the chief cult object of the Illyrians, worshipped in a widespread and complex religious system, is figuratively represented on Iron Age plaques from Lake Shkodra as the god of the sky and lightning, also associated with the fire altar where he throws lightning bolts.
 The main source of information about the deities of the Illyrians are inscriptions from the Roman period; some deities are also named by Roman and Greek writers in equation with the classical pantheon which they were familiar with.
 Based on the available list of deities, there seems to be no single or prominent god shared by all the Illyrian tribes, and a number of deities evidently appear only in specific regions.
 On the other hand, some derivatives and epithets of gods were more widespread among the different tribes: a lot of Illyrian personal names are similar to the Dardanian deity Andinus, and certain Illyrian and Messapian goddesses (some of them borrowed from Greek) shared the title Ana or Anna, which is plausibly interpreted as "Mother".

 The Illyrian names of the gods were not different in grammatical structures from the personal names reserved for humans.
 The onomastic evidence demonstrates a general division between several cultural provinces, which can sometimes overlap: the southern region of Illyria, the middle Pannonian and Dalmatian provinces, and the northwestern regions of Liburnia and Istria.
 Other Illyrian gods are more scarcely attested in Moesia Superior (present-day North Macedonia), and the pantheon may be extended to the Iapygian deities if one follows the generally accepted Illyro-Messapic theory that postulates an Illyrian migration towards southeastern Italy (present-day Apulia) during the early first millennium BC.

+Pantheon

+According to Naser Ferri, the Illyrians did not have a unified pantheon.
+Instead, certain gods were worshipped by one or more tribes within a specific territory.
+However, some scholars suggested that the Illyrians did have an organized pantheon of worshipped deities.
+Accordingly, different Illyrian tribes worshipped deities such as: